stephenkelzer/ski/README.md

-# Thank you
+## Thank you
 Thank you for taking the time to let me submit this code audition.
-I have to admit, this has been the most entertaining code challenge that I have been asked to complete - kudos!
+I have to admit, this has easily been the most entertaining code challenge that I have been asked to complete - kudos!

+I believe that I have checked off all of the requirements AND all of the bonus request.
+As far as adding my own touch, you may notice that I don't believe one Rhino is enough.
+If you can get past a `distance travelled` of 3000 ft in my game, I'll happily work my first week with Ceros for free!*

+**You can find the app here:** [http://ski.stephenkelzer.com/](http://ski.stephenkelzer.com/)

+## Here is how things work:
+- At any time you can pause the game by pressing 'P'
+- You can press 'SPACEBAR' to jump
+- You will notice statistics in the top left of the screen
+- Jumping over an object boosts your score
+- If you can jump over a Rhino, your score will soar!!
+- If you get caught by a Rhino --> GAME OVER!
+   - Press 'P' to start over
+- (level 1) After 250ft, you will start to see Rhinos and obstacles will get more dense
+- (level 2) After 750ft you will see more Rhinos and even more density in the obstacles
+- (level 3) After 1250ft, you guessed it..  more and more of all the things!
+- (level 4) You die, I certainly can't get past level 4 at least...
+- (level 5) If you make it here, you're not human.

+### Things I would like to work on more:
+- I would like to convert the 'difficulty logic' to some sort of `DifficultyManager`
+- I would like to get a lot higher test coverage
+- I would like to create a high score tracker

+Thanks again for letting me attempt this, it's been a blast!

 ---